Vadzo Imaging Launches Innova-900MGS Monochrome Global Shutter Gigabit Ethernet Camera with Sony IMX900

 Fast AE Mode: Integrated Fast AE circuitry adapts exposure dynamically, reducing frame-to-frame luminance variation under changing ambient conditions.
 This enables stable deployment of the IMX900 Mono Gigabit Ethernet camera in outdoor robotic systems, sports analysis environments, and high-mix production lines without manual exposure management between lighting zones or shift changes.

-Gigabit Ethernet Camera with ONVIF Compliance: The Innova-900MGS delivers uncompressed image streams over Gigabit Ethernet.
+Gigabit Ethernet Camera with ONVIF Compliance: The Innova-900MGS, an IMX900 mono camera, delivers uncompressed image streams over Gigabit Ethernet.
 ONVIF Profile S, T, and G compliance ensures interoperability with network-based vision and security management frameworks, simplifying integration into multi-camera architectures managed through standard NMS or VMS platforms.
 PoE support compliant with IEEE 802.3af enables single-cable power and data delivery, eliminating the need for separate power infrastructure at each camera node.

 Form Factor and Mechanical Design: At 38mm × 38mm with an M12 (S-Mount) lens interface, the three-board module integrates directly into embedded and mobile platforms.
 Designed for thermal stability and low mass, it is a practical fit for drones, handheld inspection devices, and high-density inspection arrays where board-level integration and weight constraints apply.